frau-azadeh/frau-azadeh/README.md

 # 📈 **Finance Dashboard**
 The project is live on [Github](https://github.com/frau-azadeh/finance-bourse) 🌐

 ---

-# Mein-Arzt - 🩺 Your Personal Medical Assistant
+# Mein-Arzt  🩺 Your Personal Medical Assistant
 The project is live on [vercel] (https://mein-arzt.vercel.app/)🌐

+---

+# 🌦️ Weather Dashboard
+The project is live on [Vercel](https://weather-ashy-three-72.vercel.app/) 🌐

 ---